Goddess Lakshmi

 Remedies to be done on Diwali for wealth and Prosperity

-RUDRAKSHA FOR GODDESS LAKSHMI
+RUDRAKSHA FOR GODDESS

-Lakshmi normally appears on one of three vehicles.
+she normally appears on one of three vehicles.
 In her enlightened aspect, sattvic guna, she accompanies Vishnu on Garuda.
 In her materialistic aspect, raja guna, she appears with two elephants on either side of her.
 The owl depicts the pernicious aspect of wealth.
 Though its considered a bird of ill omen and a symbol of darkness, the owl also symbolizes wisdom and intelligence because of its ability to presage events.

 The four arms represent the four directions in space and thus symbolize omnipresence and omnipotence of the Goddess.
 The red color symbolizes activity.
 The golden lining (embroidery) on Her red dress denotes prosperity.
 The idea conveyed here is that the Goddess is always busy distributing wealth and prosperity to the devotees.